Accenture/mercury-composable/arch-decisions/DESIGN-NOTES.md

 # Design notes

-## Orchestration by configuration
+## Event choreography by configuration

-The recommended way to write a composable application is orchestration by configuration using "Event Script".
+The recommended way to write a composable application is event choreography by configuration using "Event Script".

 This would potentially reduce code size by half.